jonesjBSV/wallet-toolbox/docs/storage.md

 ---
 ### Type: SyncStatus

-success: Last sync of this user from this dojo was successful.
+success: Last sync of this user from this storage was successful.

-error: Last sync protocol operation for this user to this dojo threw and error.
+error: Last sync protocol operation for this user to this storage threw and error.

-identified: Configured sync dojo has been identified but not sync'ed.
+identified: Configured sync storage has been identified but not sync'ed.

 unknown: Sync protocol state is unknown.